Home

 (1871-1911)

-From what little we know of Tamzon, she seems to have enjoyed her family.
+From what little we know of Tamzon, she seems to have enjoyed her family relationships.
 An April 1900 article in the Connellsville Courier reports that "she visited her cousin, Mrs. Gertrude Ulery, for a few days last week."

-Tamzon and Lewis began married life in Fairchance, where he worked as a carpenter for the Fairchance Lumber Co.
+Tamzon and Lewis began their married life in Fairchance, where he labored as a carpenter for the Fairchance Lumber Company.
 She was a member of the Fairchance Presbyterian Church.

-Tragically, on April 16, 1911, Tamzon died "of heart trouble."
+Tragically, on April 16, 1911, at the age of 40, Tamzon died "of heart trouble."
 Her obituary in the Uniontown Daily News Standard said she "had been sick a long time and had suffered long and patiently."
-She is thought to be buried at Maple Grove Cemetery in Fairchance.
+Her remains were lowered into the soil of Maple Grove Cemetery in Fairchance.

-Lewis' heartache continued in 1913, when son Ralph died.
-Two years later, in 1915, tragedy struck yet again when six-year-old daughter Mary died, just three days after Christmas.
-She was laid to rest at Maple Grove.
+Lewis survived his bride by 57 years.
+His heartache continued on Oct.
+28, 1913, when seven-year-old son Ralph died after becoming afflicted with typhoid fever and meningitis.
+Two years later, in 1915, overwhelming sadness struck yet again when six-year-old daughter Mary died, of tubercular meningitis, just three days after Christmas.
+Both children were laid to rest at Maple Grove.

 Lewis is pictured prominently in the 1989 book, Fairchance Through The Years.
 Seen here, he is shown standing beside his vintage 1914 automobile.
 Said the book: